 Are web browsers and search engines safe?

 Some web browsers and search engines are more secure and private than others.
-The internet is full of cyberthreats like malware and phishing, so it’s smart to get familiar with the pros and cons of various browsers and search engines
+The internet is full of cyberthreats like malware and phishing, so getting familiar with the pros and cons of various browsers and search engines is a good idea.

-Remember to take the initiative if you want safe browsing.
 The most used browsers may not always be the best browsers for privacy.
 For instance, Google Chrome collects all data it legally can.
 You can remedy that by installing a Chrome VPN extension and logging off from your Gmail while browsing.
+You can also get a Firefox VPN or Safari VPN to improve your privacy when browsing.

 As for search engines, remember that many of them profit from selling your data.
 Preventing targeted advertising might be your primary concern when choosing a search engine.
 Or perhaps you’re more focused on getting organic search results instead of having sponsored content appear at the top of your search results.

 Your browser and search engine are two different things.
-You’re always using a browser to get to a search engine, but you don’t need a search engine to view a site in your browser.
-A browser helps you view a specific site, while a search engine crawls a massive database to provide you with multiple search results.
+You’re always using a browser to get to a search engine, but you don’t need a search engine to view a site on your browser.
+A browser helps you view a specific site, while a search engine crawls a massive database to provide multiple search results.

 FAQ